jjvanzon/Circular-Language-Spec/spec/basic-diagram-elements.md

 ![](images/Basic%20Diagram%20Elements.046.png)

-If a diamond would not used as a definition, it might only get a solid border.
+If a diamond might not used as a definition, it might only get a solid border.

 ![](images/Basic%20Diagram%20Elements.047.png)

-It might be that a diamond would regularly be considered an instance, so it might often have just a solid border.
+It might be that a diamond might regularly be considered an instance, so it might often have just a solid border.
 It may become uncommon for it to be drawn with just a dashed line:

 ![](images/Basic%20Diagram%20Elements.048.png)